Setting up Visual Studio Code

 3. Visual Studio Code will highlight errors in the manifest file.
 Have a look at the following examples to see how it works:

 • Introduce a hyphen in the field appName.
-The error will be highlighted and displayed as follows in the PROBLEMS section of VS Code:
+The error will be highlighted and displayed as follows in the PROBLEMS section of Visual Studio Code:

 Validation1

-• Change the data type of any field (i.e. enter an integer value like 346 in the field appId without putting it into double quotes) and the error will be highlighted and displayed in the PROBLEMS section of VS Code.
+• Change the data type of any field (i.e. enter an integer value like 346 in the field appId without putting it into double quotes) and the error will be highlighted and displayed in the PROBLEMS section of Visual Studio Code.

 Back to top